-Security forces begin evacuating illegal Israeli outpost
+Israel to build entirely new settlement in West Bank

 Story highlights

-The announcement of the creation of thousands of new housing units in the West Bank came as Israel begins to evacuate the illegal Israeli outpost of Amona near Ramallah in the West Bank.
+The announcement of the creation of thousands of new housing units in the West Bank came as Israel began to evacuate the illegal Israeli outpost of Amona near Ramallah in the West Bank.

+Israeli police spokesman Micky Rosenfeld said about 3,000 members of Israeli security forces were deployed to Amona, with many blocking access to roads to the settlement to prevent settlers' supporters from joining efforts to resist the eviction.

+About 600 settlers are protesting and have set fires and thrown rocks, nails and other debris on the road in an attempt to hinder the security forces' passage.

+By Wednesday afternoon, at least four Israeli protesters were arrested and 15 Israeli police officers suffered minor injuries after stones and liquids were thrown at them near Amona, Rosenfeld said.

 The Israeli High Court ordered residents to leave the area last year.

-Hundreds of members of Israeli security forces are at the site, and are currently blocking access to roads to the settlement to prevent the settlers' supporters from joining efforts to resist the eviction.
-Around 600 settlers are already protesting and have set fires and strewn the road with rocks, nails and other debris in an attempt to hinder the security forces' passage.

-The attempts to dismantle the outpost have recently been held up for months, and it has been more than a decade since the legal process began.
+But the attempts to dismantle the outpost have recently been held up for months, and it has been more than a decade since the legal process began.

 CNN saw some settlers leaving the site of their own volition.
 Police say one family surrendered weapons that had been stashed in their home.